-- Proof of a passing score on the California Basic Education Skills Test (CBEST) or any CTC approved basic skills tests is required for admission to all credential programs or a valid California credential that required passage of basic skills to receive the credential.
+- Proof of an official passing score report on the California Basic Education Skills Test (CBEST) or any CTC approved basic skills tests is required for admission to all credential programs or a valid California credential that required passage of basic skills to receive the credential.

 - Candidates must submit a resume and a letter of intent.

 - Two letters of recommendation are required.
 These letters must be on official letterhead; must be written by individuals who are familiar with the candidate in an academic or professional setting and who have knowledge of the candidate’s ability to successfully complete graduate courses.
 The letters must address the candidate’s fit for the program, and cannot be older than two years from the date of application.

 - If the candidate is not currently employed in a position requiring a prerequisite CTC credential, he/she must submit a letter identifying the school and principal under whom field work assignments will be completed.

 - A minimum of 3 years of full time employment under a prerequisite CTC credential at the time of admission.